-Relevant sections of the Bullying Prevention and Intervention Plan relating to the duties of staff shall be included in the District's Employee Handbook.
+Relevant sections of the Bullying Prevention and Intervention Plan relating to the duties of staff shall be included in the District's Employee Handbook or Faculty Intranet.

 Annual written notice of the Bullying Prevention and Intervention Plan, the Acceptable Use Policy, and the Internet Safety Policy shall be provided to all school staff.